GoyaPtyLtd/BaseElements-Plugin/BUILDING.md

 ## Building the plugin

-The code uses Xcode on the Mac, Visual Studio on Windows and CodeBlocks on Linux. ( CodeBlocks is launched with sudo, and although this should not be necessary it does seem to solve a lot of other issues. )
+The code uses Xcode on the Mac, Visual Studio on Windows and cmake on Linux.

 You will need your own certificates for Mac or Win versions, you can get a Mac Developer certificate from Apple, and the Windows Certificates from most certificate providers.
 You don't need the certificate to compile and test if you authorise the plugin to run in FileMaker Pro.

-You should have FileMaker Pro installed before compiling as the project puts the final version in the Extensions folder to start testing with. ( install FMS on linux instead ).
+You should have FileMaker Pro and/or Server installed before compiling as the project puts the final version in the Extensions folder to start testing with.
+You need FMS installed on linux.

 ### macOS